Anantha-Rao12/Anantha-Rao12.github.io/_pages/resources.md

 2. <a href="https://qiskit.org/" target="_blank"> Qiskit </a>: IBM's open source quantum software development kit for *most* things quantum.
 3. <a href="https://qutip.org/" target="_blank"> QuTiP</a>: Quantum Toolbox in Python for simulating the dynamics of open quantum systems.

+## Science and Youtube
+1. <a href = "https://www.youtube.com/@sixtysymbols" target="_blank">Cool videos</a> about physics and astronomy from the University of Nottingham.

 ## Machine learning and Quantum Physics

 1. <a href = "https://quantumatlas.umd.edu/" target="_blank">The Quantum Atlas</a> by JQI and IQUIST.